kschlichter/Home-Assistant-Inovelli-Effects-and-Colors/README.md

 ## Notification effect examples:
   Area and group values can be IDs or names, mixed as a proper list or a string of comma-separated values.
+Entities must use the entity name, and devices must use the device ID.

    **String of comma-separated values**